bkesterbyld/caring-amaranth/src/pages/index.md

     background_image_repeat: repeat
   - type: cta_section
     title: ''
-    content: >
+    content: >+
-      Helping technical founders define a market innovation path and launch with advisory services, starter capital and fundraising assistance.
+      Jetpath works with B2B companies building the future of real-time, autonomous business that leverage the intersection of machines, cloud and mobile.

-      Focused on B2B companies at the intersection of cloud, machines and mobile apps.
+      We help technical founders define a market innovation path and launch with advisory services, starter capital and fundraising assistance.

     actions: []
     actions_position: bottom
     align: center